 - Add the steak and sear each side for 2 minutes.

 - Add the tomatoes (stand back when they sizzle), then transfer the pan to the oven and cook for 5 minutes.

 - Transfer the steak to a cutting board.

 - Move the pan of tomatoes to the stove-top over medium heat.

 - Add the garlic and cook, stirring gently, until fragrant, about 2 minutes.

-- Add the butter, the parsley, and 1/8 teaspoon salt and stir to melt and combine, scraping the browned bits off the bottom of the pan.
+- Add the butter, the parsley, and a generous pinch of salt and stir to melt and combine, scraping the browned bits off the bottom of the pan.